BattleTech (video game): Story

 The main campaign of the game begins in 3022 with Kamea Arano, daughter of Tamati Arano, hiring the player (a former pupil of Raju "Mastiff" Montgomery, who also trained Kamea) to serve as her honor guard for her coronation along with Mastiff.
-At the time of the events, tensions are mounting between her and her uncle, Santiago Espinosa, who has become increasingly dissatisfied with the rule of House Arano and Kamea's refusal to reform the government to a more autocratic House.
+At the time of the events, tensions are mounting between her and her uncle, Santiago Espinosa, who has become increasingly dissatisfied with the rule of House Arano.
 On the day of Kamea's coronation, a coup d'état is launched by the newly established Aurigan Directorate, an autocracy led by Espinosa.
 Mastiff and the player attempt to help Kamea to safety, but the player is forced to eject from their Battlemech due to sabotage, as the capital planet Coromodir and the entire Aurigan Reach falls to the Aurigan Directorate.
 Kamea and Mastiff are reported dead, with the player being rescued by a mercenary company called Markham's Marauders.

 The player joins the Marauders, and by 3025 the player becomes the leader of the mercenary company.
-After a disastrous contract for a mining company led to the company losing out on payment and under heavy debt, the mercenaries receive financial support from Magestrix Kyalla Centrella of the Canopus Magistracy to retrieve the Argo, an ancient dropship, from Bandits as part of an unauthorized job to escape their heavy debts.
+After a disastrous contract for a mining company led to the company losing out on payment and under heavy debt, the mercenaries receive financial support from Magestrix Kyalla Centrella of the Canopus Magistracy to retrieve the Argo, an ancient dropship, from bandits as an unsanctioned mercenary job.

 The player reunites with Kamea, who survived the coup and has been in hiding along with her trusted advisor Alexander Madeira.
-Kamea reveals the salvage operation of the Argo was a test of the player and their mercenaries, as well as a means to equip them in order to fight the Directorate on behalf of the Magistracy (without getting themselves involved in an outright war), as tensions run high between the many nations and states such as the Magistracy, the Federated Suns, and the Taurian Concordat.
-The Magestrix tasks and funds the player and Kamea with the liberation of the Aurigan Reach under the banner of the Aurigan Restoration.
+Kamea reveals the salvage operation of the Argo was a test of the player and their mercenaries, as well as a means to equip them in order to fight the Directorate on her behalf, with financial backing from the Magistracy.
+The player and Kamea are tasked with the liberation of the Reach under the banner of the Aurigan Restoration.
 The player's mercenaries begin using and restoring the Argo as their mobile base of operations.